 Spine Division surgeons address injuries or malformations involving the neck and back.
-See below for a list of some commonly addressed conditions and select procedures that we perform.
+See below for a list of some commonly discussed conditions and select procedures that we perform.
 To consult with a physician who treats these conditions, please see our listing of Division physicians.

-- Scoliosis, kyphosis, and spinal deformity
+- Scoliosis, kyphosis, and spinal deformity.

 - Complex spinal disorders.